Yameshwar Temple

-Yameshwar or Jameshwar Temple is a very old temple dedicated to Shiva being worshiped by Yama.
-It is situated in Bhubaneswar, Odisha, India, near Bharati Matha, in Jameshwar Patna.
+Yameshwar Temple or Jameshwar Temple is an ancient temple dedicated to the Hindu deities Shiva and Yama.
+It is located in Bhubaneswar, Odisha, India, near Bharati Matha, in Jameshwar Patna.

 Architecture

-The main Vimana is in Rekha Deula style, Jaga mohan is in Pidha Deula style and there is a detached mandapa.
-Many portions of the temple have been damaged by natural calamities as the temple is built by sandstone.
-The outer Prakara is built by laterite.
-The icons around the temple include many motifs like Dikpalas, Amarous couple, Nayikas, Vidalas, Erotics, elephant procession etc....
-The inner Garbhagriha houses Shivalinga within a circular yonipitha.
-The temple was built in the 13th-14th century during the Eastern Ganga dynasty.
+The main vimana was built in the Rekha Deula architectural style.
+The jagamohana is in the Pidha Deula style and features a detached mandapa.
+Many portions of the temple have been damaged over time by natural disasters and extreme weather as the temple is built of sandstone.
+The outer prakaram is built with laterite.
+The icons placed around the temple feature several types of themes, including Dikpalas, romantic couples, nayikas, Vidalas, erotic scenes, and elephant processions.
+The inner garbhagriha houses a Shiva linga within a circular yonipitha.
+The temple was built in the 13th or 14th century, during the rule of the Eastern Ganga dynasty.

-Festivals
+Festivals and beliefs

-The Jiuntia or Puajiutia festival which is also called Dwitvahana osha falling in Ashwin is very popular in this temple, others being Shivaratri and Kartik Purnima.
-All Mondays and Sankramana days are important in this temple.
-People who visit this temple during Bharani nakshatra are said to be free from all miseries.
+The Jiuntia, Shivaratri, and Kartik Purnima festivals are widely observed at the temple.
+Mondays and Sankramana days are considered especially significant.
+Devotees believe that those who visit the temple during the Bharani Nakshatra are freed from all miseries.